 At the end of the course, an assessment will be set.
 This will be a written exploration of a personal chosen and related topic, designed teaching practice and reflections when both taught to a group or individual student and as a self-practice.
 Completion of course is granted on submitting the assessment within a month of the last date of the taught course.
 If the assessment is not up to pass standard, then constructive feedback will be given and one more submission (within one week) will be allowed.
 Those who do not pass will then have the option to redo the course at 20% discount.

 - Weekly handouts given at the course – beginning of each theme session – building up to a comprehensive folder of notes

 - Weekly home reading/watching/self-enquiry/practice sheet given out weekly – end of sessions

-- Audio of the practice taught sent after
+- Audio of the main talk and practice taught sent after for guided Home Exploration

 - Pre-reading of Charlotte’s book Yoga Therapy for Digestive Health a prerequisite – passages from the book may be recommended for weekly reading or preparation

 Each of the themes below will be explored within a format such as this: